22 FAQs people ask about consumer credit

 The settlement date will normally be 28 days after the customer gives you notice.
 You are allowed to postpone settlement by a further month if the agreement lasts for more than a year.

-17. What information do we need to give customers about their credit accounts?
+16. What information do we need to give customers about their consumer credit accounts?

 If you offer running account credit (such as a store card) you are required to provide a monthly statement.
 Specific requirements include:

 - Opening and closing balances.

 - The rate of interest.

 - The effect of only making the minimum payment, and of failing to make the minimum payment.

 - How payments are allocated to outstanding balances.

 There is a similar requirement to provide an annual statement to customers who have fixed sum credit.
 There are also rules on the information you must give customers who are in arrears or in default (see 17).